What is a burial service?

 Whether the burial is in a churchyard, cemetery or woodland burial site, we prepare the burial plot in advance, ensuring it is the correct size and in the right place ready for when the service is held.

 A burial ceremony is usually a short service held after the main funeral service as the coffin is lowered into the ground.
 Mourners are often invited to attend the burial, which may include short readings and prayers, depending on religious beliefs.

 It is common tradition to scatter soil onto the coffin after it has been lowered, while other people may choose to throw funeral flowers into the grave.
 When the ceremony concludes, family and friends place floral tributes near the grave.

-Our professional and understanding Funeral Directors will be on hand to help you check local regulations and availability when choosing a grave or burial plot for your loved one.
+Our professional and understanding Funeral Directors will be on hand to help you check local regulations and availability when choosing a grave or burial plot, also known as a 'cemetery plot', for your loved one.